 The best solution to denture issues such as these are dental implants.
 Placed directly into the jawbone, they’re a permanent, secure option to replace missing teeth and can help avoid common denture problems.
-James Main has huge amount of experience in dental implants and can advise you whether dental implants could be right for you.
+The James Dental Partnership can advise you whether dental implants could be right for you.

 So, if you are experiencing problems with your dentures, what should you do?
 To help you to answer this question, take a look below at the denture problems, which we see, the most and what you can do about them.

 As dentures are removable, they rely on being moulded to the shape of your mouth.
 Over time, denture wearers often find that the jaw bone and surrounding gums can deteriorate.
 With the supporting area becoming smaller, dentures then become ill-fitted, resulting in movement and slippage of the denture itself.